saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 They really don't want to fight and are terrified of whatever is down the tomb.
 If the **adventurers** tell them it's safe, and their leaders (the goblins on room 10) are dead, they  will gladly leave.

+In the altar there's a metal cross with 3 beams across.
+This is no religious symbol that anyone in the group knows about.

+*This metal cross is actually a key to the last room, so it's important.
+Explain the players how weird that cross is so they remember it later or pick it up.*

 ## 12 Stockroom
 Piles of melted candle wax, brooms and cleaning supplies are in a corner.
 There's a big table in the middle with a lot of rotten food piled up.
 A drawer is in surprisingly good condition in the south wall, full of scrolls and inks.